With at least 3.5 billion fans, football is easily the most followed sport in the world today.

 - Total: 97.8 million

-Tottenham have been one of the most consistent teams in the Premier League so the question of which football team has the most fans rightly ropes Spurs into the discussion.
+Tottenham have been one of the most consistent teams in the Premier League, so the question of which football team has the most fans rightly ropes Spurs into the discussion.

 The club has some of the most loyal supporters in world football.
 Spurs are, without a doubt, among the most popular football clubs in the world today, thanks to their domestic record and experience in European competitions such as the UEFA Champions League.

-The London-based club was founded on 5 September 1882.
-That alone makes it one of the oldest football clubs in the world, so you would imagine the thousands of fans who have stuck with the club since its inception.
+Thus, you can imagine the thousands of fans who have remained loyal to the club since its inception.
 Nicknamed the Lily Whites, the club is currently coached by Australian tactician Ange Postecoglou.

 In the many years that the Spurs have existed, the club has bagged many honours.
-Apart from being one of the most successful clubs in the Premier League, Spurs enjoy a massive social media following, which ropes in fans from outside England.
-In particular, 35 million followers on Facebook and another 36.9 million fans on TikTok translate to massive engagement on the aforementioned Spurs platforms.
+Apart from being one of the most successful clubs in the Premier League, Tottenham Hotspur enjoy a massive social media following that attracts fans from outside England.

-Tottenham's presence on X is not particularly impressive.
-Amassing a following of at least 8.8 million means they are on the right track to having massive fans checking on the club's updates on the platform.
-Moreover, the fact that Spurs have one of the most advanced stadiums in the world today, boasting a massive capacity of 62, 850 means they are not stopping anytime soon, especially when it comes to winning over fans.
+Moreover, the fact that the Spurs have one of the most advanced stadiums in the world today, boasting a massive capacity of 62, 850 means they are not stopping anytime soon, especially when it comes to winning over fans.

-12) AC Milan
+13) AC Milan

-- Facebook: 28 million
+- Facebook: 29 million

-- Instagram: 16.7 million
+- Instagram: 17.7 million

 - X: 8.5 million

-- TikTok: 17.1 million
+- TikTok: 21.7 million

-- Total: 70.3 million
+- Total: 76.9 million

 Interestingly, AC Milan have a larger following than their city rivals Inter Milan, a team with which they share a stadium (San Siro).

-A massive following of 70.3 million gives AC Milan bragging rights on social media, where they engage with fans 24/7, not just on match days.
-Of particular interest is Facebook, which has a fan following of 28 million, closely rivalled by Instagram and TikTok.
+A massive following of 76.9 million gives AC Milan bragging rights on social media, where they engage with fans 24/7, not just on match days.
+Of particular interest is Facebook, which has a fan following of 29 million, closely rivalled by Instagram and TikTok.

 Being one of the most successful clubs in Italy, it is no surprise that the Rossoneri enjoy massive support domestically and abroad.